cheminfo/mrz/README.md

 Static mapping of supported formats.

-### countries
+### states

-Static mapping of country code to country name.
+Static mapping of state code to state name.

 ## Specifications